SmartlyDressedGames/Unturned-Docs/sdg/unity-project.rst

 Continuous Integration
 ----------------------

-For each commit, `Jenkins <https://www.jenkins.io/>`_ builds the project and runs tests, optionally uploading to a Steam branch.
+For each commit, we have set up `Jenkins <https://www.jenkins.io/>`_ to build the project and runs tests, optionally uploading to a Steam branch.

 At the time of writing (2024-10-18) the Jenkins server is locally hosted and not accessible over the Internet.